MesumAli2/GalleryApp/README.md

 - **Navigation Component**: The app leverages Android's Navigation Component for handling in-app navigation, providing a consistent and predictable navigation experience.

-## Additional Notes

-- The app requires runtime permissions to access external storage.
-Users will be prompted to grant these permissions upon first launch.
-- Special attention is given to handling various media types and formats, ensuring broad compatibility with device media files.
-- The app has been designed with scalability in mind, allowing for future enhancements such as additional media types, cloud integration, and advanced media management features.

----